RahulIB5/RahulIB5/README.md

 ## About Me 🌤

 - 🚀 Coding since 2024
-- 🌱 Currently learning **Next.JS, Blockchain** to level up my skills
+- 🌱 Currently learning **Next.JS, Typescript, Blockchain** to level up my skills
 - 🤝 Open to collaboration on Web Development and Blockchain projects

 ---